nicholaswilde/recipes/docs/desserts/buckeyes.md

 Refrigerate buckeyes until firm, 1 to 2 hours more.

-### Step 6
+!!! note "Make Ahead"

-Make Ahead: Undipped buckeyes can be made 1 day ahead.
+    Undipped buckeyes can be made 1 day ahead.
 Transfer to an airtight container and refrigerate.
 Dipped buckeyes can be made up to 1 month ahead.
 Freeze individually on baking sheet until firm, then transfer to an airtight container and keep frozen.

 ## :link: Source